tan-wt/gaohn-probability-stats/content/03_discrete_random_variables/0308_bernoulli_distribution_concept.md

 where $0 \leq p \leq 1$ is called the Bernoulli parameter.
 ```

+## Plotting PMF and CDF of Bernoulli Distribution

 The PMF and CDF plots are shown below.

 ```{code-cell} ipython3